UKCloud/documentation/articles/openstack/ostack-faq.md

 ### Will I be charged for instances in a 'Shut Off' state?

-Customers are able to [Shelve](https://ask.openstack.org/en/question/32000/whats-the-difference-between-shelving-vs-shutting-down-an-instance/) an instance, at which stage all compute charges for the instance will cease and customers are only charged at the prevailing rate for the storage the instance was consuming.
+You can [shelve](https://ask.openstack.org/en/question/32000/whats-the-difference-between-shelving-vs-shutting-down-an-instance/) an instance, at which stage all compute charges for the instance will cease and you are only charged at the prevailing rate for the storage the instance was consuming.
 For all other states, UKCloud will continue to charge for any resources that exist within your OpenStack project.

 ### What are the charges to transfer data between projects within the same data centre?